SuvigyMishra/Blog-Post/README.md

-# Blog-Post
+# Blog Post

-### _A Blog Web Applicaiton made using express and MongoDB_
+### _A Blog Website made using express and MongoDB_

-A basic blog made using express along with Mongo DB.
-Users can add and remove text blogs which will be stored in the data base.
+A simple blogging website template made using Express.Js and mongoDB to store data.
+An user can sign in to create and delete posts which can be viewed by other users.
+Posts can neither be created nor be destroyed without user credentials.

 ## Features